tcpalmer/nina-scheduler/post-acquisition/acquisition-data.md

 ## Viewing

 * You can click a table header to sort the table, click the same header again to sort in the opposite direction.
 * Select a row in the table to view details.

+## CSV Output

+Click the CSV icon to write the results of the current query to a CSV file.
+The output file does not reflect any sorting changes you make to the table itself.

+The column order was chosen to mimic the CSV output of the Session Metadata plugin.

 ## Purging Records